muhammadsaqibmughal/SecureNextAuth/README.md

 npm install
 ```

+---

 ## 🛡️ Authentication Flow Overview

-* On registration, the user receives a One-Time OTP email for account verification.
+* On registration, users receive a One-Time OTP email for account verification.
-* After verifying, they can log in and receive a **JWT access token (short-lived)** and **refresh token (stored in an HTTP-only cookie)**.
+* After verifying, users can log in and receive a **JWT access token** (short-lived) and a **refresh token** (stored in an HTTP-only cookie).
-* The refresh token is used to get new access tokens automatically.
+* The refresh token is used to automatically get new access tokens.
-* Users can reset forgotten passwords securely via an email link.
+* Users can reset forgotten passwords securely via email links.
-* Authenticated users can change their passwords from their profile.
+* Authenticated users can change passwords from their profile.

+---

 ## 🔐 Security Considerations